 - Preheat oven to 350 degrees F (176 C) and grease a 2-quart (or similar size) baking dish with oil (or vegan butter), or line with parchment paper.

-- Prepare flax eggs in a large mixing bowl.
+- Prepare flax eggs by combining flaxseed meal and water in a large mixing bowl.
 Then add ripe banana, maple syrup, oil, salt, and cinnamon and whisk to combine.

 - Add dairy-free milk and whisk once more.
 Then add oats, nuts, and half of the chocolate chips and stir to combine.